 Phinisi Felicia boat by Plataran – Our night at the boat was one of the top highlights of the trip and everyone at the trip of wonders will vouch for it.
 Get on-board Phinisi private boats to sail away to glory at Labuan Bajo.

-Have you been to Flores or seen any other beautiful islands/ parts of Indonesia?
-Tell me about your Indonesian escapades in comments below – I am all ears!
+Have you been to Labuan Bajo in Flores or seen any other beautiful islands/ parts of Indonesia?
+Do you want to share your top things to do in Labuan Bajo with me?
+Tell me about your Indonesian escapades in comments below or feel free to contact me with questions – I am all ears!